 This ensures your Fedora system is only using the latest packages from specific repos.

-For lots more detail on repositories, visit the Fedora wiki.
+For lots more detail on repositories, visit the Fedora documentation pages.